 I think they would be fantastic served with a cup of steaming Spiced Pomegranate Apple Cider!

 This is such a quick and easy cranberry oatmeal muffins recipe!
-Here’s an overview of the ingredients list:
+Here’s an overview of the simple ingredients you’ll need to make it:

 - All-purpose flour